-Registration features for passwordless authentication methods rely on the combined registration preview.
-Follow the steps in the article Enable combined security information registration (preview), to enable the combined registration preview.
+Registration features for passwordless authentication methods rely on the combined registration feature.
+Follow the steps in the article Enable combined security information registration, to enable combined registration.

 Enable passwordless phone sign-in authentication methods

 - Sign in to the Azure portal with a global admin account.

 - Search for and select Azure Active Directory.
 Select Security > Authentication methods > Authentication method policy (Preview)